laaksomavrick/devblog/content/blog/speed-up-docker-builds-for-nodejs-lambda-functions/index.md

 │   │       └── index.js
 ```

-Our Dockerfile copied in the relevant Lambda source and the common directory, installed the dependencies, ran a build with `esbuild`, and copied the output artifacts into the deployment image:
+Our Dockerfile copied in the ENV-provided Lambda source and the common directory, installed its dependencies, ran a build with `esbuild`, and copied the output build artifact into the deployment image:

 ```Dockerfile
 ARG LAMBDA_DIRECTORY_NAME